sciZer0/7/v/README.md

 On the Vote blockchain, there is Competitive Quadratic Voting, a specific voting system.

-Each voting on a proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

 The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 > <b>The best decisions must overcome the Voting Power of rivals</b>.